 Multi-Head Egress

 Multi-Head Egress (Distributed Key Lookup) is a mechanism that allows sharded data to be retrieved directly from cluster nodes, bypassing the overhead of pulling the data through the head node from the cluster nodes.
-This greatly increases the speed of retrieval by parallelizing the output of data and spreading the network traffic across multiple nodes.
+This greatly increases the speed of retrieval by spreading the network traffic across multiple nodes.

 Operationally, the egress mechanism is a lookup of a given shard key value in a given table or view, filtering out any records that don't match an optional expression.